Nilansh7/AskDocs/README.md

 This project is a **chatbot that answers questions based on a specific document (e.g., a PDF file).
 It uses a technique called Retrieval-Augmented Generation (RAG) to ensure that its answers are accurate and directly sourced from the document, rather than relying on its general knowledge.
 The chatbot has a user-friendly interface built with Streamlit, where you can upload your document and then ask questions.

-Project Architecture and Flow
+## Project Architecture and Flow

 The chatbot works by following five-step pipeline:
-1. Document Ingestion & Chunking: The provided PDF document is first loaded and broken down into small, meaningful pieces of text called "chunks."
+1. **Document Ingestion & Chunking:** The provided PDF document is first loaded and broken down into small, meaningful pieces of text called chunks.
-2. Embedding: Each text chunk is converted into a numerical vector (a list of numbers) using an embedding model.
+2. **Embedding:** Each text chunk is converted into a numerical vector (a list of numbers) using an embedding model.
 This allows the computer to understand the meaning of the text.
-3. Vector Database: These numerical vectors are stored in a special, searchable database called a vector store (using FAISS).
+3. **Vector Database:** These numerical vectors are stored in a special, searchable database called a vector store (using FAISS).
-4. Retrieval: When you ask a question, the chatbot converts your question into a vector and quickly searches the database to find the most relevant chunk(s) from the original document.
+4. **Retrieval:** When you ask a question, the chatbot converts your question into a vector and quickly searches the database to find the most relevant chunk(s) from the original document.
-5. Generation: The chatbot sends your question and the relevant text chunks to a powerful AI model (LLM).
+5. **Generation:** The chatbot sends your question and the relevant text chunks to a powerful AI model (LLM).
 The model's job is to read the chunks and then generate a clear, human-like answer based only on the information it received.

-Technical Choices
+## Technical Choices

 Embedding Model: all-MiniLM-L6-v2 was chosen because it is an efficient and effective model for creating text embeddings.
 Vector Database: FAISS was used for its speed and simplicity in performing vector similarity searches.
 LLM (Large Language Model): Llama 3 (llama3-8b-8192) was selected from the Groq API.
 This is a powerful, open-source model that provides very fast, free, and stable responses, fulfilling the assignment requirements.

-How to Run the Chatbot

-That's an excellent idea.
-A clear and concise README.md is crucial for any project submission.
-Here is a detailed README.md that is easy to read and covers all the points required by your assignment.
-You can copy this content and paste it into a file named README.md in your project's root directory.

-Project README: Fine-Tuned RAG Chatbot

-Overview

-This project is a chatbot that answers questions based on a specific document (e.g., a PDF file).
-It uses a technique called Retrieval-Augmented Generation (RAG) to ensure that its answers are accurate and directly sourced from the document, rather than relying on its general knowledge.
-The chatbot has a user-friendly interface built with Streamlit, where you can upload your document and then ask questions.

-Project Architecture and Flow

-The chatbot works by following a clear, five-step pipeline:
-Document Ingestion & Chunking: The provided PDF document is first loaded and broken down into small, meaningful pieces of text called "chunks."
-Embedding: Each text chunk is converted into a numerical vector (a list of numbers) using an embedding model.
-This allows the computer to understand the meaning of the text.
-Vector Database: These numerical vectors are stored in a special, searchable database called a vector store (using FAISS).
-Retrieval: When you ask a question, the chatbot converts your question into a vector and quickly searches the database to find the most relevant chunk(s) from the original document.
-Generation: The chatbot sends your question and the relevant text chunks to a powerful AI model (LLM).
-The model's job is to read the chunks and then generate a clear, human-like answer based only on the information it received.
-This process ensures the answers are always grounded in the document.

-Technical Choices

-Embedding Model: all-MiniLM-L6-v2 was chosen because it is an efficient and effective model for creating text embeddings.
-Vector Database: FAISS was used for its speed and simplicity in performing vector similarity searches.
-LLM (Large Language Model): Llama 3 (llama3-8b-8192) was selected from the Groq API.
-This is a powerful, open-source model that provides very fast, free, and stable responses, fulfilling the assignment requirements.

-How to Run the Chatbot
+## How to Run the Chatbot

 Follow these simple steps to set up and run the application on your local machine.